singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

    ![ws name.](media/exb24.png)

-To fill the below given fields, navigate to **Environment Details tab >  Service Principal Details** then copy and paste the values:
+To fill the below given fields, navigate to **Environment Details tab >  Service Principal Details** then copy and paste the corresponding values:

-   - Subscription ID
+   - Subscription ID: Use the **Subscription ID** from Service Principal details page

-   - Directory ID(i.e., Tenant Id in Service Principal Details)
+   - Directory ID: Use the **Tenant ID ** from Service Principal details page

-   - Application ID
+   - Application ID: Use the **Application ID** from Service Principal details page

-   - Application Key(i.e., Secret key in Service Principal Details)
+   - Application Key: Use the **Secret Key** from Service Principal details page

    - **Use a Different Subscription for External Gateway:** Accept the default and leave this option disabled.